 The CSP is responsible for delivering a security package that is clear, complete, concise, and consistent to adequately describe how they implement security controls for their system using the required FedRAMP Templates.
-The agency's role in this step of the process is to review the documentation provided by the CSP and provide feedback where deemed necessary.
-The ultimate goal is for the CSP to provide a security package that other agencies can leverage for review.
+The federal agency's role, in this step of the process, is to review the documentation provided by the CSP and provide feedback where deemed necessary.
+The ultimate goal is for the CSP to provide a security package that other federal agencies can leverage for review.

-During the Full Security Assessment phase, the 3PAO performs an independent audit of the system.
-Depending on the agency's review approach determined in the Authorization Planning phase, the agency may review and approve the SSP and SAP prior to the start of the 3PAO assessment.
+During the Full Security Assessment phase, the 3PAO performs an independent security assessment of the system.
+Depending on the federal agency's review approach determined in the Authorization Planning phase, the federal agency may review and approve the SSP and SAP prior to the start of the 3PAO assessment.

-During this step, the 3PAO tests the CSP's system.
-At the conclusion of testing, the 3PAO develops a Security Assessment Report (SAR) which details their findings from testing and includes a recommendation for FedRAMP Authorization.
+During this step, the 3PAO tests and validates the CSP's implementation of security controls, validates vulnerability scans, and performs penetration testing.
+At the conclusion of the assessment, the 3PAO develops a SAR, which documents the results of the security assessment and includes a recommendation for FedRAMP authorization.